-G.1.18 RULES FOR THE DEGREE DOCTOR OF PHILOSOPHY (PhD)
+G.1.31 RULES FOR THE DEGREE DOCTOR OF PHILOSOPHY

-The minimum duration of the study is two years and the maximum duration three years, calculated from the date of first registration for the specific programme.
+The minimum duration for the study is two year and the maximum duration three years, calculated from the date of first registration for the particular programme.
+The faculty's decision is based on the current subsidy model for universities and may differ from other faculties or regulations.

-Although a maximum study period of three years is granted by the faculty, students who apply for an additional fourth study year must note that it will have extensive financial implications for the student.
+Although a maximum study period of two years is granted by the faculty, students who apply for an additional third study year according to the Academic rules of the University, must note that it will have financial implications for them.